-Three people attended the hearing, one person provided oral comments and no one submitted written comments at the hearing.
+Three people attended the hearing, one person provided oral comments and no one submitted written comments.
 At 6:05 p.m. before taking comments, the presiding officer summarized procedures for the hearing including notification that DEQ was recording the hearing.
 The presiding officer asked those in attendance who wanted to present verbal comments to complete, sign and submit a registration form.

-According to Oregon Administrative Rule 137-001-0030, Carrie Capp, DEQ Air Quality planner, summarized the content of the notice given under Oregon Revised Statute 183.335.
-This summary included staff responses to questions about the rulemaking.
+the staff presenter summarized the content of the notice given under Oregon Revised Statute 183.335.
+This summary, which is required by Oregon Administrative Rule 137-001-0030, included staff responses to questions about the rulemaking.

-The staff presenter added commenter information to the comment workbook.
-Information includes commenter name, address, affiliation and hearing attended; and all written and oral comments.
-DEQ uses the workbook to help categorize, summarize and develop the agency response to comments.

-Presiding Officers’ record

-The presiding officer listed in the table below, summarized procedures for the hearing including notification that DEQ was recording the hearing.
-The presiding officer asked people who wanted to present verbal comments to complete, sign and submit a registration form to indicate their intent to present comments.

-According to Oregon Administrative Rule 137-001-0030, staff presenter summarized the content of the notice given under Oregon Revised Statute 183.335 and responded to any questions about the rulemaking.

 DEQ added all names, addresses and affiliations provided on the registration form and attendee list to DEQ’s interested parties list for this rule and to the commenter section of this staff report.
 The commenter list includes a cross reference to the hearing number.
 DEQ added all written and oral comments presented at each hearing to the summary of comments and agency responses section of this staff report.